oeasenet/goe/docs/guide/introduction.md

-# 1. Introduction to Goe Framework 🚀
+# Introduction to GOE Framework

-Welcome to the Goe Framework!
-Goe is a modern, opinionated application framework for the Go programming language, designed to accelerate the development of robust, scalable, and maintainable applications.
+Welcome to the GOE Framework!
+GOE is a modern, opinionated application framework for the Go programming language, designed to accelerate the development of robust, scalable, and maintainable applications.

-## 🤔 What is Goe?
+## What is GOE?

-Goe (Go Ease) aims to provide a delightful developer experience by integrating best practices and powerful libraries from the Go ecosystem.
+GOE (Go Ease) aims to provide a delightful developer experience by integrating best practices and powerful libraries from the Go ecosystem.
 It's built with the philosophy that a framework should handle the boilerplate and provide sensible defaults, allowing developers to focus on business logic.

 **Key Design Principles:**